danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

 It's good because it will help me understand how to setup Prometheus locally and how to run tests.
 This appearst to be where the issue is: https://github.com/prometheus/prometheus/blob/master/notifier/notifier_test.go#L307

+-- Decided to drop this one.
+It's too flakey to reproduce.
+On the plus I have the project running locally.
+So it was still a good intro to the project.
+Checking out a new issue...

+This seems like an interesting fullstack issue: https://github.com/prometheus/prometheus/issues/3843

+looking into it...